madpin/Meetscribe2/USER_GUIDE.md

 - Place audio files in a single folder (non-recursive scanning)
 - **Supported formats**: `.wav`, `.mp3`, `.m4a`, `.aac`
 - **Recommendation**: Use WAV format for best reliability
+- **Duration display**: Available for all formats (WAV always, AAC/MP3/M4A require mutagen package, fallback to ffprobe if available)
 - **Note**: Files are uploaded with the appropriate MIME type based on their format

 ### Run Meetscribe